syncfusion-content/blazor-docs/blazor/scheduler/crud-actions.md

 ---
 layout: post
 title: CRUD actions in Blazor Scheduler Component | Syncfusion
-description: Learn here all about CRUD actions in Syncfusion Blazor Scheduler component and more.
+description: Learn here all about all possible methods available on Syncfusion Blazor Scheduler component to perform CRUD actions on the events.
 platform: Blazor
 control: Scheduler
 documentation: ug